Rohi42/Ransomware/README.md

 # Ransomware

-do not try on your pc.
+Do not try on your pc.
 import modules required.
 run keys.py
-use them to encrypt--change directories use them to decrypt
+use keys to encrypt--change directories use keys to decrypt